Second Passport

 The Fees

-Applying for Italian citizenship by descent involves three types of fees:
+Applying for Italian citizenship by descent involves several types of fees:

-Document Preparation and Guidance: Fees for professional services to help gather and prepare necessary documents.
-You can try to do this on your own but we don’t recommend it.
+• Document Preparation and Guidance: Fees for professional services to help gather and prepare necessary documents.
+You can try to do this on your own, but we don’t recommend it.
 These vary widely from provider to provider.
 However, you do get what you pay for.
-We’ve found the best value for money working with professionals that are slightly above average priced but not the highest.
+We’ve found the best value for money working with professionals who are slightly above average priced, but not the highest.

 What we do is to get a sense of your case and then give you a fixed-fee quote on how much it will cost to process your application.